Judgment Condition-Event Judgment Component

-User behavior event data is collected by applications such as apps, mini programs, and web pages and then reported to Quick Audience.
+Behavioral event data is collected by apps, mini programs, and web pages, and then reported to Quick Audience.
 For more information, see Event Reporting (New Version) or Event Management (Old Version).

-Regardless of whether the link starts from the event judgment component or the target audience component, the user entering the process will use its QAID to match the user ID reported by the event.
+Whether the workflow starts from the event judgment component or the target audience component, users entering the workflow are matched by their QAID against the user ID reported by the event.

-To configure a universal filter, perform the following steps:
+To configure the event judgment component, perform the following steps:

 Click the Event Judgment component and configure it in the panel that appears on the right, as shown in the following figure.